Panthea Lee - Afghanistan mobile money.jpg

 FORMAL BIO

 Panthea is currently a fellow at Stanford University’s Center for Comparative Studies in Race & Ethnicity and the Digital Civil Society Lab.
 From 2010-23, she served as the co-founder and Executive Director of Reboot.
 Panthea organizes with multiple formations on issues of economic justice, anti-imperialism, and mutual aid.
-Her writing has been published in The Nation; The Atlantic; In These Times; Harper’s Bazaar; Fast Company; Stanford Social Innovation Review; VICE; and MIT Innovations.
+Her writing has been published in The Nation; The Atlantic; In These Times; Harper’s Bazaar; Fast Company; Stanford Social Innovation Review; and MIT Innovations.

 Panthea has helped organize coalitions fighting for dignity in over 30 countries, working from outside and within institutions of power.
 Trained in ethnography, design, and mediation, she is skilled in surfacing and weaving the magic of diverse actors—community leaders, artists, healers, historians, activists, economists, politicians, lawyers, technocrats—and helping them unite and mobilize around common cause.
 She has facilitated gatherings for grassroots movements, global coalitions, and Obama-era Presidential Initiative that yielded bold new efforts to protect human rights defenders, fight public corruption, strengthen participatory democracy, reform international agencies, and drive media equity and innovation.